anthonyscorrea/cmba-bylaws/docs/01-constitution-and-bylaws.md

 Additional meetings of the Board of Directors may be called by the Commissioner or any Director.

 ### Quorum and Voting
 A majority of the Board of Directors shall constitute a quorum for the transaction of business at any meeting of the Board of Directors.
-The affirmative votes of a majority of the Directors present at a meeting of the Board of Directors at which a quorum is present shall be the act of the Board of Directors, unless the affirmative vote of a greater number is required by law or these By-Laws.
+The affirmative votes of a majority of the Directors present at a meeting of the Board of Directors at which a quorum is present shall be the act of the Board of Directors, unless the affirmative vote of a greater number is required by law or these Bylaws.

 ## Misc